-It takes study, hard work, and a lot of effort to and become a competent electrician.
+It takes study, hard work, and a lot of effort to become a competent electrician.
 However, the benefits are well worth the effort, with knowledgeable electricians earning competitive wages all throughout the world.
 The average earnings for electricians in Australia are $45.

 1. Get the right training and experience

-Your training is the cornerstone for a strong foundation.
+Aside from completing the 18th edition electrical course, your training is the cornerstone for a strong foundation.
 Paying attention in class can provide you with the solid grounding you need.
 It takes around four years to finish training, which is typically accomplished through an apprenticeship and/or training course.
 In the majority of situations, you’ll be paid to study, and after your apprenticeship is complete and you have received the appropriate licenses, you’ll be all set!

 2. Put a premium on customer service